peak-scale/capsule-argo-addon/docs/translators.md

 A tenant must be selected by at least one Translator, to create an Argo Project.
 If a tenant is not selected by any Translator, the operator will not consider it.

 **Note**: If a tenant gets unselected from Translators into a state where it's no longer selected by any Translator, it will be garbage collected.
-Meaning the Approject and other assets will be deleted.
-This behavior can be influenced with [per-tenant Annotations](../annotations.md).
+Meaning the Appproject and other assets will be deleted.
+This behavior can be influenced with [per-tenant Annotations](./annotations.md).

 Simple Example to select specific Tenants: